 If in doubt, bring the humour.
 I can also always rely on Add To Cart to bring the quirky goods when it comes to gifts.
 Another site that always brings the laughs (with a language warning) is The Inappropriate Gift Co.

 It can be tricky to gift books unless you’re up with what the recipient is reading.
 Also take note if they’re an old-school paperback or iBook/Kindle reader.
-Our eldest son is a voracious reader – always has been – and will be out to sea on Christmas Day, so he’s directed us to his Goodreads profile where he’s compiled a list of books that he’d love to read next.
-His instructions to us are to go in, check the list, then gift books to him via iBooks.
-He’ll pick those up when next in range.
-He thinks it will be fun to see which ones we each choose for him from the 80+ on the list!
+Our eldest son is a voracious reader – always has been – and was out to sea on Christmas Day, so he directed us to his Goodreads profile where he compiled a list of books that he’d love to read next.
+His instructions to us were to go in, check the list, then gift books to him via iBooks.
+He thought it would be fun to see which ones we each choose for him from the 80+ on the list!

 This can be the the trickiest gift buying of all.
 More than ever, you need to dig deep into what they’re really into; what they like doing; and what they’re not just going to go out and buy themselves.
 Some gifts that I’ve managed to surprise my husband with include a bar cart (complete with accessories and his favourite whiskey); a new work backpack/laptop bag; a leather overnight bag; and tickets to a concert he really wanted to see.
 Mostly we either do the gift card thing or “gift” each other holiday spending money if we happen to be going away just after Christmas.